-In the first decade of his career, Kyle Wiley Pickett has established himself as a true triple-threat music director: a talented and visionary musician who has earned the respect of players, soloists, boards, and audiences, an ambitious fund-raiser with an impressive track record of orchestra building, and a charismatic cultural leader in the communities he serves.
+Kyle Wiley Pickett has established himself as a triple-threat music director: a talented and visionary musician who has earned the respect of players, soloists, boards, and audiences, a charismatic cultural leader in the communities he serves, and an ambitious fund-raiser with an impressive track record of orchestra building.

-Following his doctoral studies at the Peabody Conservatory with renowned conducting teacher Frederik Prausnitz, Pickett was appointed Music Director of both the Redding and Chico symphony orchestras in northern California.
-Within a year of these appointments, he spearheaded the merger of the two orchestras into the North State Symphony, creating a single professional orchestra that bridged two communities and ensured the future of symphonic music in the region.
+Following his doctoral studies at the Peabody Conservatory with the renowned Maestro Frederik Prausnitz, Pickett was appointed Music Director of both the Redding and Chico Symphonies in northern California.
+Within a year of these appointments, he worked in conjunction with the faculty and administration of California State University, Chico, and members of the both communities to merge the two orchestras into the North State Symphony, creating a single professional orchestra that bridged two communities and ensured the future of symphonic music in the region.
 In its first year, the North State Symphony played 8 performances of 4 concert sets in 2 cities.
 By its 10th anniversary in 2011-12, the North State Symphony had grown to 23 performances of 10 concert sets in 6 cities.
-Under Pickett's guidance, the North State Symphony's budget multiplied fivefold from $100,000 to a half a million dollars, and gained a reputation as the finest professional symphony in northern California.
+During its first decade, the North State Symphony's budget multiplied fivefold from $100,000 to a more than half a million dollars.

-As a dedicated pioneer in innovative family concerts and community outreach, Pickett worked to secure a $100,000.00 grant from the Redding-based McConnell Foundation to sponsor a new multimedia children's symphony concert with award-winning family musician Dr. Noize - aka Cory Cullinan, Pickett's fellow Stanford alum - titled Dr. Noize Crashes the Symphony.
-This funny and unorthodox introduction to orchestral music breaks new ground in audience participation and was premiered by the North State Symphony under Pickett's baton in 2012.
-Pickett and the NSS can also be heard accompanying Dr. Noize and Metropolitan Opera star Nathan Gunn on Dr. Noize's latest album, The Return Of Phineas McBoof.
-Pickett and Dr. Noize have performed their family concerts together with the Juneau Symphony, the North State Symphony, and the Bozeman Symphony Orchestra.
-Pickett has also led the charge to bring symphonic music to the masses by collaborating with the Redding Convention Center to bring a popular country music performer to join the North State Symphony this fall.
+As a dedicated pioneer in innovative family concerts, Pickett worked to secure a $100,000 grant from the California-based McConnell Foundation to sponsor a new multimedia children's symphony concert with award-winning family musician Dr. Noize - aka Cory Cullinan, Pickett's fellow Stanford alum - titled "Dr. Noize Crashes the Symphony."
+This clever and unorthodox introduction to orchestral music was premiered by the North State Symphony under Pickett's baton in 2012.
+The project has continued to flourish, and in October of 2014, Pickett conducted the recording of "Dr. Noize Crashes the Symphony," which features Metropolitan Opera superstars Isabel Leonard and Nathan Gunn, at Smecky Studios in the Czech Republic with the City of Prague Philharmonic.